Domain Expert Guidance

 Topics of discussion: Renovation of heritage buildings, natural light and ventilation.

-Days 4, 8 and 13 are free days for the participants to explore the cities.
+Days 4 and 8 are free days for the participants to explore the cities.

 What does the cost include?

-*Flights are ex-Kolkata
+*Flights are ex-Kolkata/New Delhi

 Domain Expert Guidance